PavanRangani/docs/docs/prd/gifting/browse-gift.md

 - Allows to browse all the gifts for legal entity.
 Gifts can be either Given or Received.
 - For Joints and Individuals entities, Gifts can be Given and Received.
 So for those entities shows two tabs: GIVEN, RECEIVED
-- For Partnership and Trust, Gifts can be only Received.
+- For Trust, Gifts can be only Received.
 So for those entities shows only one tab RECEIVED
-- For Foundation and Estate gifting is not applicable, so `Gifting` tab is not appear.
+- For Foundation, Partnership and Estate gifting is not applicable, so `Gifting` tab is not appear.
 - Browse page shows total amount of Gifts

 ### UI Requirement